German academia doesn’t have world-class universities and is self-avowedly egalitarian.

 Any bright-eyed student fascinated by the life sciences should thus first try to get into a British or American university (and, if possible, apply for a scholarship by the DAAD, and the German or Swiss Scholarship Foundation!)

-Smart high school graduates need better options than the current choice between homogeneous and middling universities, making too many of them opt for medical school.
+Smart high school graduates need better options than the status quo provides, as the current choice between homogeneous and middling universities makes too many of them opt for medical school.
 Importantly, the argument does not call for fewer students at medical schools but a lower share of particularly talented students.
 Generally, good physician performance likely requires above-average, but not outlier cognitive performance while also resting on factors such as social intelligence, conscientiousness, and stamina.
 Based on this, there are likely enough individuals fitting these criteria who would be happy to replace students currently attending medical school.

 To get towards such a world, we could either lower the allure of medical school or offer a different high-status option that provides greater societal value.